tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ### I see feedback and corrections to make in my abstract, but I don't have access.
 Did I do something wrong?

 Don't worry--you did nothing wrong.
 Your abstract is still undergoing review (status should be in pre-submission review; see below to ["How do I know the status of my abstract"](#how-do-i-know-the-status-of-my-abstract)) and should be sent back to you soon.
-If you have further questions or issues (e.g., you're going to be out of touch soon for a period of time), email the [organizers of your session](/conferences/2023/session-list/) so they can prioritize providing you feedback, or email <editor@tdwg.org>.
+If you have further questions or issues (e.g., you're going to be out of touch soon for a period of time), email the [organizers of your session](/conferences/2023/session-list/) so they can prioritize their part of the editing process, and cc <editor@tdwg.org> so they know to expedite providing feedback once reviews are completed.

 ### Where do I enter the state or province under address as an author?